irecsys/CARSKit/README.md

 ### Introduction
 -------------------

-**CARSKit** (https://github.com/irecsys/CARSKit/) is an open-source Java-based context-aware recommendation engine, where it can be used, modified and distributed under the terms of the GNU General Public License.
+**[CARSKit](https://github.com/irecsys/CARSKit/)** is an open-source Java-based context-aware recommendation engine, where it can be used, modified and distributed under the terms of the GNU General Public License.
 (Java version 1.7 or higher required).
+It is specifically designed for context-aware recommendations.

+**[DeepCARSKit](https://github.com/irecsys/DeepCARSKit/)** is an open-source deep-learning based context-aware recommendation library under MIT License.
 It is specifically designed for context-aware recommendations.

 ### GPL License